You’re Moving Inclusion Forward… and Getting Pushback

 Some staff are all in.
 Others have real concerns.
 And with everything else on your plate, it’s hard to create clarity and move forward in a way that works for everyone.

-This 5-part author-faciliated virtual book club helps you reduce resistance, bring your team together, and move forward with clarity.
+This 5-part author-faciliated virtual book club helps you reduce resistance, bring your team together, and track measurable progress without turning inclusion into a compliance checklist

 JUNE 17 • JUNE 24 • JULY 1 • JULY 8 • JULY 15